yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 ```
 {: file='Gemfile'}

-Then running `bundle update` in the terminal will automatically complete the installation.
+Then, running `bundle update` in the terminal completes the installation automatically.

-If you're not using Bundler, you can directly install the gem with the command `gem install jekyll-polyglot` in the terminal, and then add the plugin to `_config.yml`{: .filepath} as follows:
+If you are not using Bundler, you can install the gem directly with the command `gem install jekyll-polyglot` in the terminal and then add the plugin to `_config.yml`{: .filepath} as follows:

 ```yml
 plugins: